This article originally appeared on VICE Germany.

 "When I die, my daughter will wash me, like I did for my mother," Gerba explains.
 "She'll wash me and clothe me, and then I'll lie for a night right here in this house.
 After all, I'm still her mother, and you have to look after your mother, even if she's dead.
 And besides, we have to say our goodbyes, the house and me.
 The house has to get used to the idea that I’m not going to be around anymore.
 It will take a bit of time, you know?"

-She grabs my cards and shuffles them afresh.
+She grabs my cards and freshly shuffles them.
 "When a person is dying," she says, "life just slows down somehow.
 I'm a fading tree.
 I'm never hungry anymore because I can't taste anything.
-Apart from salt, that's all I can taste – but it's hardly an exciting taste when that's all you can taste.
+Apart from salt, that's all I can taste—but it's hardly an exciting taste when that's all you can taste.
 And I only pee a little, if I can talk about peeing.
 I also sleep a lot, almost as if my body can't really be bothered with the whole staying awake thing.
 If you never really wake up properly, it's pretty easy to go back to sleep."

 "Are you married?"
 Gerda asks me.
 "A boyfriend?" she tries after I tell her that I'm not.
 "Not anymore, we recently broke up," I say.
 "That's strange," she responds, "a woman who isn't afraid of death should definitely be married."
 But I am afraid of death, very much so, I explain.
 "But you’re happy to face your fears, which takes guts.
 People who aren't afraid are not living right."

 Gerda leans back and closes her eyes.
 For a while, we just sit in silence.
-Her breathing becomes laboured.
+Her breathing becomes labored.
 She tries to cough now and again, but it's difficult for her.

 "I'm really looking forward to death because then I’ll finally have peace."